hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 ## Creating Test VMs with Vagrant

 ## Perusing My Inventory Directory Example and a Bit About `ansible-config list` and `INVENTORY_IGNORE_EXTS`

+## VMs Are Operational with No Git Configuration

+## Groups and Hosts and Ansible Ad-hoc with Multiple Hosts

 ## Walking through the Playbook We Will Run against All VM Hosts